wma1729/algorithms/dp/README.md

 	return V;
 }
 ```
 The algorith works by dividing the problem into smaller subproblems.
-At each stage, the problem is divided into:
+At each stage, the problem is divided into two:
 - Excluding an item, *knapsack_v1(n - 1, C)*
 - Including an item, *v[n] + knapsack_v1(n - 1, C - w[n])*

 Since there are *n* possibilities for the first parameter and *C* possibilities for the second parameter, the problem can possibly be divided into *nC* subproblems.
 And many of these subproblems are evaluated multiple times.

 ### Approach 2 (using memoization table)